apioo/fusio/README.md

   After the installation is complete you have to create a new administrator account.
 Therefor you can use the following command `php bin/fusio adduser`.
   Choose as account type "Administrator".
+* __Install backend app__
+  To manage your API through an admin panel you need to install the backend app.
+  Teh app can be installed with the following command `php bin/fusio marketplace:install fusio`

 You can verify the installation by visiting the `FUSIO_URL` with a browser.
 You should see an API response that the installation was successful.